 Details for this half-term’s Home Learning Project were distributed - in the form of a paper copy and via email - just before we finished for the holiday.
 Monday 11th December 2017 is the date that Home Learning should be handed in this half-term.
 The children will make their presentation to the class during that week.

 For detailed information about your child's Home Learning Tasks this half term and how it applies across all subject areas, please click on the picture link.

 In Class 3, children independently change their reading book each day.
 It is not possible to overstate the benefit to your child of you reading with them at home.
 It is entirely possible that your child is able to read independently but your intervention helps to check understanding and develop expression.
 Please encourage and, where appropriate, support your child to complete their Reading Record.
 It would be helpful if your child could hand in their Reading Record on Monday morning in order that Mrs Burton can mark and return it as quickly as possible.
 Guided Reading sessions take place fortnightly.

 The children have sixteen words to learn weekly.
 The list will normally contain a selection of key words and three spelling patterns.
 The children will be tested every Friday and new spellings given out on the same day.
 The spelling patterns and rules will be revisited throughout the year.
 Please look at your child’s spelling assessment when they bring this home and practise any words that are incorrect.

 The children will be tested every Thursday and new sheets given out for the following week.
 The score is out of thirty and includes both multiplication and division facts for the appropriate times table(s).
 Rapid recall of multiplication and division facts is a crucial aspect of fluency and success within mathematical work.
 It is an expectation that children leave Year 3 with rapid recall of multiplication and division facts up to and including the eight times table.
-Your child will be assessed in the first weeks of term to establish an appropriate starting point.

 Year 3 End of Year Expectations